telus-archive/pagerduty-dashboard/README.md

 ### "Other" Group

 If one or more services within the other group are failing, the group gets broken up into two pieces, one holding the offline/failing services and the other holding the online/okay services.

+## Ideas

+- Dependencies: Allow dependency chains of more than depth 1.
+Dependency failures trickle up the chain:
+  - Immediate (distance 1) dependency failures give the dependent a status of `dependency-down` (a status worse than active and better than warning)
+  - Upstream (distance >1) dependency failures give the dependent a status of `dependency-degraded` (a status worse than active and better than `dependency-down`)
+  - The new mapping of status numbers would be: ..., active=2, dependency-degraded=3, dependency-down=4, warning=5, ...
+  - The two new statuses could have special colors or other ui changes (exclamation or question marks).
+- Spin-off project: False-positive analysis and dampen issues from services that tend to fix themselves